cjrace/gss-chart-colours/colour_palette_guidance.md

 ## Note on colour codes
 Colours are currently given in hex code.

-<-- Cam Race:  RGB, CYMK and Pantone versions should also be included once the examples have been agreed upon.
-These are the different formats the DfE branding guidance gives colours in, could include an appendix or a specific section at the start outlining our recommended series of colours to pick from, with all the versions of the colours -->
+<-- Cam Race: should agree on other formats to give e.g. RGB, CYMK, Pantone -->

 ## Note on accessibility legislation
 <-- Hannah Thomas: Information given about the accessibility legislation and relevant success criterions is based on my interpretation of the legislation and the Web Content Accessibility Guidelines (WCAG) 2.1 (which the legislation aligns to).
-If anyone has any further knowledge of thelegislation or the WCAG 2.1 success criterions we should be aware of, please let us know. -->
+If anyone has any further knowledge of the legislation or the WCAG 2.1 success criterions we should be aware of, please let us know. -->

 ## Accessibility legislation